OMAD: All you Need to Know

 OMAD Diet Rules

 Regarding OMAD, the general rule is to eat for an hour one then fast for the next 23 hours.
 It is a form of intermittent fasting and an extreme fasting measure.
-Adopting this hard approach triggers weight loss by supplying the body with fewer calories and minimizing food consumption for a long period.
+Adopting this complicated approach triggers weight loss by supplying the body with fewer calories and minimizing food consumption for an extended period.
 Aside from the timing rules, there is also a restriction on the food eaten.

-Regarding what to eat, a diet plan must be prepared to help provide guidance.
-Nevertheless, some of the foods to eat during an OMAD diet recommended by nutritionists include.
+A diet plan must be prepared to help guide what to eat.
+Nevertheless, some foods to eat during an OMAD diet recommended by nutritionists include.

 OMAD Meal Plan: What to Eat on OMAD?

 To get the full results of the OMAD diet, there are some recommended meals that you must integrate into your meal plan.
 You cannot pick any food during the free-eating window.
-You must pick foods to help achieve your goal of going on an OMAD diet.
+Instead, you must choose foods to help achieve your goal of going on an OMAD diet.

 • Protein